scummvm/scummvm/engines/cryo/readme.txt

   implementation of mouse cursor (which is worse than the original one).
 Looks like screen transition effects are also changed / rearranged.
 Also comes with updated game script.
-  This version have no limit on save game slots.
+  This version has no limit on save game slots.
 Standard system file selection dialogs are used instead.
 All screen hot-spots coordinates loaded from the main resource file instead of hard-coded values used in PC version.